greenboxal/doggohub/doc/development/limit_ee_conflicts.md

 ## Context

-Usually, GitLab Community Edition is merged into the Enterprise Edition once a week.
+Usually, DoggoHub Community Edition is merged into the Enterprise Edition once a week.
 During these merges, it's very common to get conflicts when some changes in CE do not apply cleanly to EE.